priymavani/GIT_TASK/git_task_list_03.md

    ```bash
    git commit -m "Added initial version of README.md with project overview"
    ```

+    ↦ Commits save the current state of the repository with a message describing the change.

    - **Explanation**: Commit messages should follow conventions such as starting with a capital letter, being concise, and using the imperative mood.

 2. Commit multiple files with one message: